-The temperature of condensation of water vapour (dew point or frost point) is a related to the partial pressure of water, and can be measured using a chilled-mirror hygrometer (condensation hygrometer).
+The temperature of condensation of water vapour (dew point or frost point) is a related to the partial pressure of water, and can be measured using the psychrometric method are also a chilled-mirror hygrometer (condensation hygrometer).

 When moist air is cooled, it eventually reaches its saturation point with respect to water (or to ice) and condensation can form as dew or frost.
 The temperature of this saturation point is the dewpoint or frost point.